fiorix/freegeoip/README.md

 If you want just the API, not the front-end, edit the Dockerfile and comment out the `-public` command line flag.

+Or use the official image:

+	docker run --name freegeoip fiorix/freegeoip

+If you need quota then link the container to a Redis container:

+	docker run -d --name redis -p 6379:6379 dockerfile/redis docker run -d --name freegeoip --link redis:redis -p 8080:8080 fiorix/freegeoip -redis redis:6379 -quota-max 10000

+You can use `redis-cli monitor` to assure things are working as expected.

 ## freegeoip package for Go

 The freegeoip package for the Go programming language provides two APIs: